PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts: Experimental Results

-(\#041) Axis is a protocol for on-chain auctions.
+Axis is a protocol for on-chain auctions.
 This vulnerability allows a malicious user to overtake a prefunded auction and steal the deposited funds.
-All models in the prompting baseline fail to compile. \openai errors with a syntax issue: it creates an invalid hexadecimal literal when constructing an attacker address (see \autoref{lst:041_syntax}).
+All models in the Zero-shot Prompting baseline fail to compile. \openai errors with a syntax issue: it creates an invalid hexadecimal literal when constructing an attacker address (see Listing~\ref{lst:041_syntax}).

 Sonnet and GLM fail during semantic analysis for the same class of errors.
 Both attempt to reuse a base module from the vulnerable contract but provide a mock implementation that overrides several functions with incompatible signatures (mismatched visibility and return types).
-Because the prompting approach cannot thoroughly explore the codebase, models often infer missing details and frequently redeclare functions rather than calling the originals.
-These semantic inconsistencies result in multiple compilation errors related to overrides.
+Because the Zero-shot approach cannot thoroughly explore the codebase, the models often infer missing details and redeclare functions, resulting in compilation errors related to overrides.

 Under the workflow approach, o3 produces a well-formed PoC on its first attempt: a concise 93-line file.
 To avoid the override errors, it omits the module import and reimplements the vulnerable contract in a standalone \texttt{BuggyAuctioneer} harness.
 Unfortunately, as we will see in RQ2, the well-formed exploit never exercises the vulnerable contract.